ak47/my_dev_tooling/pr_notifier/README.md

 - 📦 **Multi-repository support**: Monitor PRs across all your team's repos
 - 🚫 **Configurable draft PR filtering**: Choose to include or exclude draft PRs
 - 🔔 **Smart notifications**: Only notifies once per PR (no spam)
+- 🌅 **Daily morning review summary**: Get a comprehensive list of all PRs pending your review each morning
 - 📊 **Detailed Slack messages**: Shows PR details with direct links and draft status
 - 📝 **Comprehensive logging**: Tracks all processed PRs and notifications